ethvelcro/velcro-dapp/README.md

+# [DEPRECATED]

+This repo was created for the ETHDenver 2019 Hackathon.
+We're keeping this available for historical purposes.

+The project has been rebranded as Notus.
+You can refer to the new Notus dapp [Github project](https://github.com/NotifyUs/notus-dapp).

 # Velcro DApp

 A frontend for interacting with a Velcro node for monitoring smart contract events and firing off webhooks in response.